juliusvega998/automated-grouper/README.md

 ```

 ##Config file
 The jar file will create a config.cfg.
-This file include the threshold that a program should consider.
+Written in this file is the threshold that the program will use to group people.

 *Last Updated: March 20, 2016*